neo-jayfeather/OrcaSlicer/doc/Calibration.md

 > [!NOTE]
 > You may also choose to conservatively reduce the flow by 5-10% to ensure print quality.

+## VFA

+VFA refers to thin, vertical lines or striations that can appear on a 3D print.
+These repeating patterns often indicate inconsistencies in extrusion or layer adhesion.
+They can be caused by factors such as:

+- Mechanical issues: Loose belts, ringing (vibrations), or printer frame flex.
+- Extrusion problems: Under- or over-extrusion, inconsistent filament flow.
+- Slicer settings: Incorrect configuration of print speed, acceleration, or retraction.
+VFAs can be particularly noticeable on smooth surfaces and can significantly impact print quality.
+This test is designed to help identify and address VFAs while also optimizing print speed.

+> [!NOTE]
+> Randomly spaced lines might indicate different issues like wood grain patterns and may require flow calibration.

+[ADD IMAGES]

 ***
 *Credits:*